 Hearing Officers will communicate with students primarily via University-sponsored email accounts.
-Students are responsible for checking their University email accounts on a regular basis.
-Updates to this Code can be found on the website.
+This Code also will be sent to University-sponsored email accounts in August.
+All other updates can be found on the website website.
 Students are responsible for checking their University email accounts on a regular basis.